 - Tell participants that the team that completes the task in the shortest amount of time wins.

 - Give teams 5 minutes to strategize and carry out any practice runs.
 Explain that teams can use any resources in the room to help them, as needed.

 - After the first 5 minutes, start the first proper round.

 - There will be three rounds.
 The idea is that each team should improve with each round.
 The winning team is the one that accomplishes the task in the shortest amount of time.

 At the end of the game, start a discussion by asking participants: ‘What strategy did you use to complete the task?’

-Strategising, planning and delegating should come out, from the discussion, as key elements to manage time successfully.
+Strategizing, planning, and delegating should come out, from the discussion, as key elements to managing time successfully.

 6. How to Overcome Time-wasters

 Time-wasters are all the things that stop people to get things done (or at least slow them down).
 So, it is important for you, as a trainer, to cover this topic in your time management training session.